How to Deal with Child Custody in Divorce

 Sorting out child living arrangements can lead to an emotionally charged situation, and coming to an agreement can be problematic.

-You and your partner can avoid going through a difficult Court process if you are both able to agree on certain arrangements for your child.
+You and your partner can avoid going through a difficult Court process if you can both agree on certain arrangements for your child.
 These would include:

 - Where the child lives